kostaskaplanis2001/randomideas-app/README.md

 # RandomIdeas APP #

-### A FullStack random ideas application implemented with vanilla js and mongodb database conection and deployed online [here](https://randomideas-app-zh7g.onrender.com/) ###
+### A FullStack random ideas application implemented with vanilla javascript, connected with a mongodb database and deployed online [here](https://randomideas-app-zh7g.onrender.com/) ###